Time line

 2006

-The Publication of EN Eurocodes is concluded.
-The implementation programme enters the Coexistence Period, during which the EN Eurocodes are used in parallel with National Standards that have the same scope.
+The Publication of EN Eurocodes was concluded.
+The implementation programme entered the Coexistence Period, during which the EN Eurocodes were used in parallel with National Standards that have the same scope.

 2010